cheoljoo/doxygen_perlmod_python/README.md

 - above all you set plantuml server in your accessing server with docker
     - $ ```docker run -d -p 18080:8080 plantuml/plantuml-server:tomcat```
         - you can change into your port # instead of 18080. we will use like http://[yourhostname]:18080/.
-    - you need to install and run docker image. then you should set your hostname and port # in mysetting.py
+    - you need to install and run docker image. then you should set your hostname and port # in src/mysetting.py
-- `make test-server`
+- `make testserver`
 - source : test-server
+- Doxyfile
+  - GENERATE_PERLMOD = YES
+  - PERLMOD_PYTHON = YES
+  - INPUT =  ../doxygen-test-src
+  - PLANTUML_JAR_PATH = ./plantuml.jar
+    - but we do not copy proper plantuml.jar. we use 'touch plantuml.jar' to remove java running time.
+- if you find some Error when you run doxygen , it is no problem.
+  - show [link](test-server/README.md) to know the reason
+- todo
   - make alternative url in html : we can use png file when we have some error to connect to plantuml server

 ## make plantuml with hpp2plantuml